Power On and Start the Management Kubernetes Cluster

 To resolve the space issue, see Troubleshoot Ceph OSDs Reporting Full.

-4. (ncn-m001#) Manually mount S3 filesystems on the master and worker nodes.
+4. (ncn-m001#) Manually mount S3 and Ceph filesystems on the master and worker nodes.
 These nodes try to mount several S3 filesystems when they are booted.
 Since Ceph is not available during boot time, this workaround is required.
 The boot-images S3 filesystem is required for CPS pods to successfully start on worker nodes.

-pdsh -w $(kubectl get nodes | grep -v NAME | awk '{print $1}' | xargs | sed 's/ /,/g') "awk '{ if (\$3 == \"fuse.s3fs\") { print \$2; }}' /etc/fstab | xargs -I {} -n 1 sh -c \"mountpoint {} || mount {}\"" | dshbak -c
+pdsh -w $(kubectl get nodes | grep -v NAME | awk '{print $1}' | xargs | sed 's/ /,/g') "awk '{ if (\$3 == \"fuse.s3fs\" || \$3 == \"ceph\") { print \$2; }}' /etc/fstab | xargs -I {} -n 1 sh -c \"mountpoint {} || mount {}\"" | dshbak -c

 Example output: